zama-ai/concrete-ml/docs/advanced-topics/client_server.md

 ![](../figures/concretemlgraph2.jpg)

-The server-side implementation of a Concrete-ML model follows the diagram above.
+The server-side implementation of a Concrete ML model follows the diagram above.
 The public evaluation keys sent by clients are stored.
 They are then retrieved for the client that is querying the service and used to evaluate the machine learning model stored in `server.zip`.
 Finally, the server sends the encrypted result of the computation back to the client.

 ## Example notebook